zainab-nooh/modern-js-lab/exercise/README.md

 # ![Modern Javascript Syntax Lab - Exercise](./assets/hero.png)

-Modern JavaScript Syntax Lab Outline

 ## Introduction

 In the past decade, roughly, JavaScript has undergone a massive transformation in its syntax.
 This has largely been due to accommodate developer requests to make the syntax easier to use.
 Many of the new features that have come out have been incorporated as standard practices in frameworks such as React, Vue, Angular, and many others.
 The important thing to note here is that most these changes do not provide any additional functionality.
 Rather, they provide a more efficient way to write code using the language.

 ## Learning goals:

-In this lab, you'll explore modern JavaScript syntax and compare it to more traditional syntax.
+In this lab, you'll explore modern JavaScript syntax.
 While the modern syntax has many benefits, a strong understanding of the traditional way of writing JavaScript provides a crucial foundation not just for JS, but for other languages as well.
 Not all languages have these kinds of shortcuts.
 As a developer, you'll be required to learn other languages that have their own nuances but that are built upon the same foundations as JavaScript.
 It's important that the modern syntax covered in this lesson not become a crutch, so that when required to use a different language, you don't have to learn everything from scratch

 ## Lab structure

-In this lab, we will provide a brief explanation of each topic, an example of the topic, as well as the traditional way of accomplishing the same task so that you can see how it relates to basic programming as a whole.
+In the **Review section**, we will provide a brief explanation of each topic.
+Each review topic will correspond with an exercise in the **Lab exercises** section.

 ## Review